AmbulnzLLC/devops-scratch/deploy-docs/readme.md

 If you've followed these instructions to this point, that will be vpc-087ecb6f.
 Add all three subnets to the availability list.

+Add listeners for both HTTP and HTTPS.
 Whatever you name your load balancer, make a note of the name for later.

-Make sure you have HTTP and HTTPS listeners.
 Leave the defaults under "Configure Security Settings."

 Under "configure security groups," select the group called "csg-jsapps-containers."
 Create a new target group for the HTTPS protocol and make a note of the name you give it.
 Skip registering targets for now.
 ECS will register them for us.